Shayokh144/Book_Notes/Work/The Effective Engineer.md

 #### Estimates are likelihoods, not best-case views
-Because we operate with imperfect information, we instead should consider our esti- mates as probability distributions over a range of outcomes, spanning the best-case and worst-case scenarios.
+Because we operate with imperfect information, we instead should consider our estimates as probability distributions over a range of outcomes, spanning the best-case and worst-case scenarios.
 Instead of telling a product manager or other stakeholder that we’ll finish a feature in 6 weeks, we might instead tell them, “There’s a 50% likelihood that we can deliver the feature 4 weeks from now, and a 90% chance that we can deliver it within 8 weeks.”

 #### Task doer makes the estimate
 People have different skill sets and levels of familiarity with the codebase.
 Therefore, what takes you one hour to complete might take someone else three hours.
 As much as possible, have the person who will work on a task do the actual estimation.
-Divvying up the estimation work also enables more team members to practice estimation skills and builds team-wide visibility into how different members over- or underestimate their work (most people underestimate).
+Divvying up the estimation work also enables more team members to practice estimation skills and builds team-wide visibility into how different members over or underestimate their work (most people underestimate).

 #### Beware of anchoring bias
-Avoid committing to an initial number before ac- tually outlining the tasks involved, as a low estimate can set an initial anchor that makes it hard to establish a more accurate estimate later on.
+Avoid committing to an initial number before actually outlining the tasks involved, as a low estimate can set an initial anchor that makes it hard to establish a more accurate estimate later on.

 #### Use multiple approaches to estimate the same task